restincode/restincode/CONTRIBUTING.md

 #### Using Labels

-* **Work in Progress** - This should be applied if the pull request should **NOT** be accepted in its current state.
-This is for WIP PR's that require more work from the contributor
+* **Work in Progress** - This will be applied if the pull request (PR) should **NOT** be accepted in its current state.
+This is for work-in progress PR's that require more work from the contributor.
 * **Needs Review** - This PR requires a Maintainer to review the changes and ensure that everything looks appropriate and up to standards
 * **Add Person** - This shows that the PR is to add a new person to the RiC project
 * **Add Data** - This shows that the PR is to add additional Data, such as contributions, images, etc, to an existing person